JupiterOne/sdk/docs/testing.md

 the `collectedEntities` and `collectedRelationships` arrays.

-Input data is omitted from the `collected*` properties because step tests should only have to focus on asserting the generation of new data from based on the old state.
+Input data is omitted from the `collected*` properties because step tests should only have to focus on asserting the generation of new data from based on the previous set of data.

 For example: